 1 tbsp soy sauce

-1. Cut your cabbage in half and slice diagonally, place in the bowl, then mix in 20g (0.7oz) of salt and leave on the counter for 4 hours, mix with clean hands every 1 hour.
+1. Cut your cabbage into four and slice into big chunks, place in the bowl, then mix in 20g (0.7oz) of salt, leave on the counter for 4 hours, mix with clean hands every 1 hour.

 5. After that time your kimchi is ready, store it in the fridge for up to 6 months.
-With the time flavour develops further!
+As time passes the flavour will develop deeper.

 During the fermentation process, some white yeast called "kahm" may form on the top and the bottom of the mixture, they are harmless so don't worry.